TaylerUva/SlugShuttle/README.md

-# SlugShuttle - Unity Port 🚀
+# SlugShuttle 🚀
-## Cross-platform built with the Unity Game Engine
+## Cross-platform game built with the Unity Game Engine
-### This is a port of my Swift based game for iOS and macOS [SlugShuttle](https://github.com/TaylerUva/SlugShuttle)
+### This is a port of my Swift based game for iOS and macOS [SlugShuttle-Swift](https://github.com/TaylerUva/SlugShuttle-Swift)

 Core gameplay functionality was ported in 1 day